 COAST TO COAST

-Last month, CHIA director Floss got us buzzing with inspiration at her goal to compete in the Kathmandu Coast to Coast.
-We check in with Floss to hear how she’s doing at the coalface of one mighty big goal.
+Chia Sister Floss got us buzzing with inspiration at her goal to compete in the Kathmandu Coast to Coast.
+We checked in with Floss to hear how she was doing at the coalface of one mighty big goal.

 What has been going really well - what small wins have you been celebrating?